domenic/promises-unwrapping/README.md

 1. If Type(_promise_) is not Object, then throw a **TypeError** exception.
 1. If _promise_ does not have a [[PromiseStatus]] internal slot, then throw a **TypeError** exception.
 1. If _promise_'s [[PromiseStatus]] internal slot is not **undefined**, then throw a **TypeError** exception.
-1. Return InitializePromise(_promise_, _executor_).
+1. Return InitialisePromise(_promise_, _executor_).

 NOTE

 The _executor_ argument must be a function object.
 It is called for initiating and reporting completion of the possibly deferred action represented by this Promise object.
 The executor is called with two arguments: _resolve_ and _reject_.
 These are functions that may be used by the _executor_ function to report eventual completion or failure of the deferred computation.
 Returning from the executor function does not mean that the deferred action has been completed but only that the request to eventually perform the deferred action has been accepted.

 The _resolve_ function that is passed to an executor function accepts a single argument.
-The executor code may eventually call the _resolve_ function to indicate that it wishes to resolve the associated Promise objecct.
+The executor code may eventually call the _resolve_ function to indicate that it wishes to resolve the associated Promise object.
 The argument passed to the _resolve_ function represents the eventual value of the deferred action and can be either the actual fulfillment value or another Promise object which will provide the value if it is fullfilled.

 The _reject_ function that is passed to an executor function accepts a single argument.
 The executor code may eventually call the _reject_ function to indicate that the associated Promise is rejected and will never be fulfilled.
 The argument passed to the reject function is used as the rejection value of the promise.
 Typically it will be an `Error` object.

 The resolve and reject functions passed to an _executor_ function by the Promise constructor have the capability to actually resolve and reject the associated promise.
-Subclasses may have different constructor behavior that passes in customized values for resolve and reject.
+Subclasses may have different constructor behaviour that passes in customized values for resolve and reject.

-####  InitialisePromise( promise, executor) Abstract Operation
+####  InitialisePromise ( promise, executor )

 The abstract operation InitialisePromise initialises a newly allocated _promise_ object using an _executor_ function.

-1. Assert: _promise_ has a have a [[PromiseStatus]] internal slot and it’s value is **undefined**.
+1. Assert: _promise_ has a [[PromiseStatus]] internal slot and its value is **undefined**.
 1. Assert: IsCallable(_executor_) is **true**.
 1. Set _promise_'s [[PromiseStatus]] internal slot to `"unresolved"`.
 1. Set _promise_'s [[PromiseResolveReactions]] internal slot to a new empty List.